Powering Agentic commerce and value added services through the unified customer ID (UCI)

 3. Bridging the gap: Creating the unified customer ID (UCI)

 The solution is not more tracking pixels.
-It is accurate data capture at the point of sale, linked permanently to the user's primary digital identity device: their mobile wallet.
-This perfectly aligns with Adyen's push for true omnichannel profiles that link point-of-sale and e-commerce into a single view.
+It is accurate data capture at the point of sale, linked permanently to the user's primary digital identity device (their mobile wallet) and their payment.
+This perfectly aligns with PSPs's push for true omnichannel profiles that link point-of-sale and e-commerce into a single view.

-1. The ghost tracking (Multi-token resolution): When a user taps their card or phone, multiple identifiers are generated.
-Adyen provides a shopper_reference and card tokens.
+- The ghost tracking (Multi-token resolution): When a user taps their card or phone, multiple identifiers are generated.
+PSPs provide card tokens and additional shopper references.
 Simultaneously, card schemes (Visa, Mastercard) provide network tokens like the PAR (Payment Account Reference).
 Loyyo ingests these secure tokens to reliably track anonymous "ghost" behavior over time across different channels.

-2. The wallet delivery: The merchant prompts the user to add a digital pass to their Apple or Google Wallet (powered by the WalletPass API).
-Crucially, the wallet is not merely a local app on the phone; it is deeply tied to the user's primary authenticated account (their Google Account or Apple ID).
+- The customer enrollment: The PSPs terminal asks a customer to enroll, the cashier enters details into the POS, or the user adds a digital pass to their mobile wallet.
+Crucially, the wallet is not merely a local app on the phone; it is deeply tied to the user's primary authenticated account (their mobile OS ecosystem and browser).

 The Magic Loop: Activating the ecosystem The true power of the UCI is realized after this initial handshake.
 The wallet does not need to be scanned again to trigger personalization.
 The next time the user simply taps their bank card at the terminal, Loyyo instantly recognizes the PAR or card token and identifies the UCI.
 Because the UCI is linked to their Google Account via the wallet, the physical card tap instantly triggers the digital ecosystem.
 The merchant can push a highly personalized reward to their Google Wallet, or update their context so that when they open Chrome or talk to Gemini later that day, the AI already knows they just left the physical store.

 The result is a flawless, payment-linked historical record.
-Adyen provides the secure tokenization and transaction data (via products like DataConnect for Marketing), but they cannot build the full picture alone.
-Loyyo ingests this raw payment data and enriches it by pulling in detailed line-item data (SKUs) from the merchant's point-of-sale (POS) systems, e-commerce platforms, and customer PII (names, emails, physical addresses).
-By mapping the scheme PAR, Adyen's shopper_reference, member IDs, and wallet identifiers to rich line-item data and real-time live data directly from schemes like Mastercard and Visa, Loyyo transforms this massive aggregated pool into a highly actionable dataset.
+PSPs provide the secure tokenization and transaction data, but they cannot build the full picture alone.
+Loyyo ingests this raw payment data and enriches it by pulling in detailed line-item data (SKUs) from the merchant's point-of-sale (POS) systems, Order Management Systems (OMS), e-commerce platforms, and customer PII (names, emails, physical addresses).
+By mapping the scheme PAR, PSPs's shopper_reference, member IDs, and wallet identifiers to rich line-item data and real-time live data directly from schemes like Mastercard and Visa, Loyyo transforms this massive aggregated pool into a highly actionable dataset.

 4. The 5 pillars of agentic commerce (powered by Loyyo)